 Here you will find our frequently asked questions (FAQs).
+These FAQ cover questions about NEAT in general.
 If you have a question about our services that is not covered here or elsewhere on our site, please visit our contact page to learn how to get in contact with us.